Experiment for Kids: How to Make Instant Ice

-However, it might not happen at the first attempt.
+However, it might not happen on the first attempt.
 All you need to do is understand and be patient because it is the right measurement of ice, time, water, and salt.
-You can make an instant ice experiment video, every time you conduct the experiment and learn from your failures.
+You can make a video of the instant ice experiment for kids, every time you conduct the experiment and learn from your failures.
 The experiment is cool but does remember not to use glass bottles.

 - Bottled Water

 - Shallow metal cookie sheet or plastic tray

 - Fill the ceramic, steel, or glass bowl with ice cubes.

 - Shove two bottles of plastic that are refrigerated, deeply into the ice.
 Closely keep them in the bowl’s center and ensure that they are buried and surrounded by as much ice as possible.